 Teresa Coleman Wash Executive Artistic Director/Producer/Writer (she/her/y'all)

-In 2005, TeCo Theatrical Productions, Inc. (dba BATC) was the recipient of a 10,000 square ft. dilapidated building near the Bishop Arts District in Dallas, TX.
+In 2005, TeCo Theatrical Productions, Inc. (dba BATC) was the recipient of a 10,000-square-foot dilapidated building near the Bishop Arts District in Dallas, TX.
 Wash led her team of board, staff, and community members in securing over $1.2M in funding to renovate the blighted facility.
-Construction began in 2006 and, despite a downward spiral economy, was complete in 2008.
+Construction began in 2006 and, despite a downward spiral economy, was completed in 2008.
 Today, BATC is an intimate 165-seat proscenium theatre with dressing rooms, an art gallery, executive offices, a learning lab, two skyboxes, and an arts business incubator center.
-The theatre receives critical acclaim and has been nationally recognized for its innovative programming, which includes a banned books festival, world-class jazz series, and year-round arts education programs for youth and seniors.
+The theatre receives critical acclaim and has been nationally recognized for its innovative programming, which includes a banned books festival, a world-class jazz series, and year-round award-winning arts education programs for youth and seniors.

 Published Essays & Features: